GowthamChowta/CNS_Classification/README.md

 # CNS_Classification

 ## Task - 1
+Approach:
 1. Downloaded the data from google drive.
 Since we are dealing with a large file the data is downloaded in multiple subparts.
-2.
+Run the code in the notebook prepare data to get one folder with proper mapping of files into their respective sub folders.
+2. Implemented custom dataloader that can load batch of images, apply random image augmentation and resize the data.
+3. Trained a simple CNN model.
+The accuracy achieved was very low as the number of trainable paramters are very low.
+4. Did transfer learning on InceptionV3, with imagenet weights.
+The accuracy that I can max achieve was 30%.
+5. Visualized the confusion matrix, Precision matrix, Recall matrix to understand which classes prediction are worst and which classes the model is predicting good.
+6. Showcases some test cases where the model was able to predict correctly and incorrectly.

+## Challenges:
+1. I trained all the model on my Macbook Air.
+I couldnot work on google colab with the original data.
+I was able to train on a 50% resized version of input images.
+But the accuracy was very low.
+2. I tried to use Luddy servers to train.
+Again the luddy server is not allowing me to use more than 30 GB of space and I am getting a warning of Usage quota exceeded.
+3. Understanding the data is very hard.
+Since I come from a technology background I could not make much sense of the data.
+I was not able to understand what the model is thinking and why some classes are being predicted correct and why few classes are not.

 ## Review on Research paper: